 You normally see rhubarb combined with strawberries like in strawberry rhubarb jam, but we wanted to try something a little different.
-We came up with this concoction and I’m so glad we did.
-It’s got the tartness of rhubarb sweetened with brown sugar over a buttery Southern pound cake, made in a cast iron skillet.
+This rhubarb cake has the tartness of rhubarb sweetened with brown sugar over a buttery Southern pound cake, made in a cast iron skillet.

 In the early years, while cooking togehter, we had a few fiasco’s but most were still edible.
 I was sure this would be edible but wasn’t sure how the pound cake would compliment the rhubarb and if it would be sweet enough without being too sweet.
 I don’t know what I was worried about because she’s a great cook and the two of us together have quite a bit of cooking experience.